RxnRover/CyRxnOpt/docs/source/supported_algorithms.rst

 Supported Algorithms
 ====================

-Our platform supports a variety of state-of-the-art optimization algorithms, ranging from classical methods to modern machine learning-driven approaches.
-These algorithms enable efficient exploration of reaction condition landscapes, balance local and global search strategies, and facilitate multi-objective decision-making.
+CyRxnOpt supports a variety of state-of-the-art optimization algorithms, ranging from traditional methods to modern machine learning-driven approaches.
+These algorithms enable efficient exploration of reaction condition landscapes, local and global search strategies, and single- or multi-objective decision-making.

 Nelder-Mead Simplex
 -------------------